 These three countries unique policy-led digital strategies and a narrative that could be considered as worthy of emulation or adoption.

 Image from page 8 of Digital Planet 2017 report

 The Fletcher School at Tufts University in partnership with Mastercard today released the Digital Evolution Index (DEI) 2017.
-This comprehensive research tracks the progress countries have made in developing their digital economies and integrating connectivity into the lives of citizens. is a research product of Digital Planet, an interdisciplinary research platform, based at the Institute for Business in the Global Context at The Fletcher School at Tufts University.
+This comprehensive research tracks the progress countries have made in developing their digital economies and integrating connectivity into the lives of citizens.
+It is a research product of Digital Planet, an interdisciplinary research platform, based at the Institute for Business in the Global Context at The Fletcher School at Tufts University.

 The research maps the development of 60 countries, demonstrating their competitiveness and market potential for further digital economic growth.
 The Index measures 170 unique indicators over four key drivers: Supply (or internet access and infrastructure), Consumer demand for digital technologies, Institutional environment (government policies/laws and resources) and Innovation (investments into R&D and digital start-ups etc.).
 It utilises data over 8 years (2008 – 2015) to provide an overall digital evolution score and digital momentum score, as well as a measure for digital trust, which is a new addition in this year's index.

 The top 10 countries globally in descending order of ranks are Norway, Sweden, Switzerland, Denmark, Finland, Singapore, South Korea, UK, Hong Kong (Hong Kong, a Special Administrative Region of China, is looked at as a separate entity) and USA.
 China is at the top of the momentum rankings.
 It is outpacing the rest of the world in areas like mobile payments, online dating, and peer-to peer lending via mobile services and is expected to lead in the creation and export of mobile technologies going forward.